-Positive_action_will_be_taken_to_ensure_that_opportunities_for_the_conservation_and_enjoyment_of_the_historic environment_are_maximised.The historic character, sense of place, environmental quality and local distinctiveness of West Berkshire will also be sustained and enhanced through new development.
-Development proposals will be_required_to conserve and, where appropriate, enhance those aspects of the historic environment which are recognised as being of archaeological, architectural, artistic or historic interest, or of landscape or townscape significance.
+The historic character, sense of place, environmental quality and local distinctiveness of West Berkshire will also be sustained and enhanced through new development, including promoting heritage-led regeneration where appropriate and delivering public benefits from the District's archaeological resources.
+Development proposals will be required to conserve and, where appropriate, enhance those aspects of the historic environment which are recognised as being of archaeological, architectural, artistic or historic interest, or of landscape or townscape significance.
 These heritage assets include:

-- Listed Buildings;
+- a.
+Listed Buildings;

 - b.
 Scheduled Monuments and archaeological sites of national importance;

 - c.
 Registered Parks and Gardens;

 - d.
 Registered Battlefields;

 - e.
 Conservation Areas;

 - f.
 Buildings, monuments, sites, places, areas and landscapes that have been added to the West Berkshire Local List of Heritage Assets; and

 - g.
 Other places, spaces, structures and features which may not be formally designated but are recognised as significant elements of West Berkshire's heritage and are positively identified on the West Berkshire Historic Environment Record, or through the development management or other planning processes.

-Development that has an impact upon a heritage asset, whether designated or non-designated, will be expected to maximise opportunities to preserve, enhance, or better reveal the asset's significance and/or setting, and make a positive contribution to local character and distinctiveness through high standards of design in accordance with Policy SP7.
-The potential of a heritage asset to make a positive contribution towards the economy, the environment, tourism, education, and local identity should be exploited.
+Development that has an impact upon a heritage asset, whether designated or non-designated, will be expected to maximise opportunities to preserve, enhance, or better reveal the asset's significance including the contribution to that significance made by its setting, and make a positive contribution to local character and distinctiveness through high standards of design in accordance with policy SP7.

+Weight will be given to the conservation of the District's heritage assets in a manner according to their importance.
+Any harm to the significance of a designated or non-designated heritage asset must be justified.
 All proposals affecting a heritage asset, including its setting, should be accompanied by a 'Statement of Heritage Significance', in accordance with the current guidance from Historic England.
 For known assets of archaeological interest, or on land where there is archaeological potential, an archaeological desk-based assessment will be required as a minimum.
 The level of information provided should be proportionate to the scale and nature of the development proposed but should be sufficient to allow an informed assessment of the impact of the proposed development on the significance of the heritage asset.